How Much Does a Trek in Nepal Cost?

 Food Expenses

-In higher altitudes, food costs around $20 to $30, whereas drinks range around $2 to $5.
+In higher altitudes, food costs around $20 to $30, whereas drinks range from $2 to $5.

 Transportation Expenses